 - If you do not already have one, you will be required to go through a simple process to set up an application account requiring an email address and a password (which you will choose yourself).
 You can then use this account to view your application for this or any other Arts Council scheme to which you apply.

-- If you have not already done so, your organisation will need to register on the Government Funding Database (GFD) website (this applies to NI-based orgs only - see page 8 below).
+- If you have not already done so, your organization will need to register on the Government Funding Database (GFD) website (this applies to NI-based orgs only - see page 9 of the guidance notes).
 Please note that registration can take several days.
 It is your responsibility to ensure that your organisation’s account is set up and the appropriate documents uploaded by the time you make your application to us.
 If you are not registered on the GFD by the closing deadline of this programme, your application will not be eligible.